ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ## State Patches

-State patches are structurally equivalent to state report updates.
+State patches are structurally equivalent to state report updates, but once again are only allowed to contain context information.
-However, they utilize the patch mechanism (using the provided `patchMethod`) to alter the state of a Thing instead of reporting state changes.
+They utilize the patch mechanism (using the provided `patchMethod`) to alter the *state* of a Thing instead of reporting state changes.

 Since they are not referring to a preceding message, a `previosMessageId` MUST NOT be present in the information block.
 When transmitting state patches, the media type `application/sdf-state-patch+json` MUST be used if possible.